roisiegelman/NSD1-in-Breast-Cancer/data_analysis_explained.md

 This script provides a comprehensive workflow for analyzing clinical and gene expression data, generating Kaplan-Meier survival curves, and performing Gene Set Enrichment Analysis (GSEA).
 Below is a detailed explanation of the script's functionality, along with the necessary requirements.

 ## Requirements

-To run this script, you need to have the following Python libraries installed:
+To run this script, you need to have the following Python libraries installed :

 - `pandas`
 - `matplotlib`